thisisevilevil/evilevil365/_posts/2024-09-27-Windows11_24H2_NotableThings.md

 The way cumulatives updates will be delivered to Windows 11 24H2 will see a massive improvement in the shape of much smaller and incremental patches based on the new "Checkpoint cumulative updates" feature [announced by Microsoft back in July 2024](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/introducing-windows-11-checkpoint-cumulative-updates/ba-p/4182552).
 TL;DR: You will save a bunch of bandwidth, CPU Cycles and HDD Space :)

-Sidenote: Did you know that WSUS is being deprecated?
+>Note: Did you know that WSUS is being deprecated?
 Are you still stuck running WSUS in your organization, I recommend you give [this a read as well](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/windows-server-update-services-wsus-deprecation/ba-p/4250436)

 ## A lot of CoPilot stuff